-1. Objectives and introduction.
+1. Objectives and introduction

-The purpose and objectives of this guidance document are to examine the relevant provisions of the EU legal framework on food labelling, to clarify how these provisions apply to edible insects-based food products taking into account the specificities of these products, to facilitate the application of the compulsory labelling requirements defined under EU law by FBOs placing edible insect-based food products on the EU market, and to promote good labelling practices for insect-based food products.
+The purpose and objectives of this guidance document are to examine the relevant provisions of the EU legal framework on food labelling, to clarify how these provisions apply to edible insects-based food products taking into account their specificities.
+Ultimately, it aims to facilitate the application of the compulsory labelling requirements defined under EU law by FBOs placing edible insect-based food products on the EU market, and to promote good labelling practices for insectbased food products.

-The main legal instruments addressed in this guidance document are the FIC Regulation as amended, the legislation providing for implementing measures of the FIC Regulation, and the NHCR.
+The main legal instruments addressed in this guidance document are the FIC Regulation1 as amended, the legislation providing for implementing measures of the FIC Regulation2, and the NHCR3.
+It also addresses labelling requirements following the publication of Commission Implementing Regulations their listing under Union list, authorising the placing on the market of insect Novel food products, under Regulation (EU) 2015/2283.

-This guidance document should be read in combination with the relevant Commission Notices, and can be seen as a supplement to general guidance on the provision of food information to consumers as published by sector association FoodDrinkEurope.
+This guidance document should be read in combination with the relevant Commission Notices4 and can be seen as a supplement to general guidance on the provision of food information to consumers as published by sector association FoodDrinkEurope5.
 This document aims to assist FBOs in complying and properly applying the legal provisions defining labelling requirements for the edible insect-based food products they place on the market.

-On the date of publication of this guidance document (July 2019), a number of applications for authorisation of edible insects as novel foods are pending, but no decision has been adopted yet.
-To date, no edible insect species is thus included in the Union list of novel foods.
-In respect of edible insect-based products that do not fall in the scope of a novel food authorisation yet, this guidance document must be seen as prospective in nature.
+On the date of revision of this guidance document (June 2024) a total of six insect-based ingredients have been authorised as novel foods6 and included in the Union list of novel foods7.
+Several other applications are pending.
+In respect of edible insect-based products that do not fall in the scope of a novel food authorisation8 yet, this guidance document must be seen as prospective in nature.